Open

 A project activity must:

-small-scale technology
+a small-scale technology unit

 This method identifies 2 types of new, expansion and aggregated waste diversion activities.
 These activities are: